22 / 03 / 2018

 Not only has technology changed how we work, but it’s also improved our options pointing towards where we work.
 The development of laptops and mobile devices means we’re able to work remotely, wherever we want, whenever we want.
 This means that we’re not confined to one environment, and taking a break away from our desks every now and then is actually a way of driving creativity and increasing productivity.
 This also encourages collaborative working more efficiently, as it’s far easier to share ideas and brainstorm by taking a few laptops into a co-working space.

-Compared to the long working days of the 20th century, the maximum working time has now reduced to 48 hours a week.
+Compared to the long working days of the 20th century, the maximum working time has now been reduced to 48 hours a week.
 Although this may have been seen as a restriction limiting the amount of work able to be completed back then, with the help of technology allowing faster pace, quicker responses and flexibility, staff nowadays are able to complete even more work during these hours.
 There’s no reason to doubt that technology has had a huge impact on the way we can now work faster and more efficiently, resulting in a happier, more content workforce.

 How office design has changed

 We don’t need as much space.
 Companies are now more than capable of working in smaller offices, with less equipment and smaller workstations.
-As more mobile workforce’s are encouraged, there’s now less space being taken up by large rows of desks, and more open space left for collaborative spaces and “chill-out zones”.
+As more mobile workforces are encouraged, there’s now less space being taken up by large rows of desks, and more open space left for collaborative spaces and “chill-out zones”.
 With more focus being placed on thorough design & planning, offices are now built to focus on staff well-being and efficiency.
 A happy workforce = a productive workforce.

 modern office chill out zones